 2. Social Anxiety Disorder

 Social Anxiety Disorder, which is also known as Social Phobia, is a condition that goes beyond mere shyness.
-Instead, it’s a pervasive feeling of worry and self-consciousness that can significantly affect a person’s life.
+Instead, it’s a pervasive feeling of worry and self-consciousness that significantly affects a person’s life.

-Those who experience this type of anxiety disorder may obsessively worry about how others perceive them, or fear being judged or ridiculed.
+Those who experience this type of anxiety disorder obsessively worries about how others perceive them, or fear being judged or ridiculed.

-With Social Anxiety Disorder, anxiety levels can be so intense that a person avoids social situations altogether.
+With Social Anxiety Disorder, anxiety levels are so intense that a person avoids social situations altogether.
 As a result, this disorder can significantly affect a person’s day-to-day life, making it hard to connect with others and feel comfortable in their own skin.

 3. Panic Disorder

-Panic Disorder is a serious condition that can cause an individual to experience an intense fear that produces a full-blown panic attack.
+Panic Disorder is a serious condition that causes an individual to experience intense fear that produces a full-blown panic attack.

-Panic attack symptoms may include a pounding heart, sweating, and a sensation of impending doom.
+Panic attack symptoms can include a pounding heart, sweating, and a sense of impending doom.
 It is an overwhelming experience that cannot easily be dismissed.

 4. Separation Anxiety Disorder

-Separation Anxiety Disorder is a condition that can create significant challenges for those who struggle with it on a regular basis.
+Separation Anxiety Disorder is a condition that creates significant challenges for those who struggle with it on a regular basis.

 While it’s true that Separation Anxiety Disorder is usually thought of as a childhood condition, it can affect people of all ages.

-The constant worry and fear of something terrible happening to a loved one can lead to physical symptoms such as nausea, headaches, and sleep disturbances.
+The constant worry and fear of something terrible happening to a loved one causes physical symptoms like nausea, headaches, and sleep disturbances.

-Seeking treatment for Separation Anxiety Disorder is essential to improving a person’s quality of life and his or her ability to form and maintain healthy relationships.
+Seeking treatment for Separation Anxiety Disorder is essential to improving a person’s quality of life and their ability to form and maintain healthy relationships.

-With the proper support and care, individuals with this disorder can learn coping strategies and techniques to effectively manage the symptoms.
+With the proper support and care, individuals with this type of anxiety disorder can learn coping strategies and techniques to effectively manage the symptoms.

 5. Specific Phobia